-Priority Strategies if New Funding Becomes Available Key Actions Examples of Impact Expand shelter and emergency housing beds/units. emergency housing op both non-congregate a housing.
-55-500 beds, depending on service model e permitted, further expanding non-congregate and otions would be a priority.
-Work with sub-areas, consider and congregate housing as appropriate as emergency going costs (contingent on model) Expand medical recuperation and high-acuity programs. which requested \$20 n 55 high-acuity beds draft Five-Year Plan and with the 2023 budget proposal, nillion for a high-acuity shelter with 55 high-acuity beds. going costs (contingent on model) Implement pilot cash transfer programs for families with children and/or YYA populations. \$750,000 Would expand the num permitted.
-Ongoing 50 households receive monthly stipends of \$1,250 nber of youth or families served by the pilot, if funding Scale diversion resources, with the goal of diverting 6% or roughly 1,400 households in flowing into homelessness annually. \$2,500,000 An increase of this ma Additional 700+ households served gnitude would provide sufficient funding to scale diversion services.
+Priority Strategies if New Funding Becomes Available Key Actions Examples of Impact Expand non-congregate shelter and emergency housing beds/units. \$20,000,000+55-500 beds, depending on service modelIf funding increases are permitted, further expanding non-congregate and emergency housing options would be a priority.One time capital & on-going costs (contingent on model) Expand medical recuperation and high-acuity programs. \$20,000,00055 high-acuity bedsAligned with priority in draft Five-Year Plan and with the 2023 budget proposal, which requested \$20 million for a high-acuity shelter with 55 high-acuity beds.One time capital & on-going costs (contingent on model) Implement pilot cash transfer programs for families with children and/or YYA populations. \$750,00050 households receive monthly stipends of \$1,250Would expand the number of youth or families served by the pilot, if funding permitted.Ongoing Scale diversion resources, with the goal of diverting 6% or roughly 1,400 households in flowing into homelessness annually. \$2,500,000Additional 700+ households servedAn increase of this magnitude would provide sufficient funding to scale diversion services.

 Ongoing Pivot severe weather response to a seasonal weather response, rather than only in severe and life-threatening circumstances. \$1,000,000+ Seasonal deployment across King County Increasingly volatile weather conditions are exacerbating the need for more regular deployment of weather sheltering options.
 Ongoing Increase flexible funding to support staff wages and staff health and wellness, including sign-on bonuses, compensation for vicarious trauma, and compensation for exposure to hazards and communicable diseases. \$15,000,000 Based on the 2023 budget proposal, this figure represents a permanent 13% addition to provider base budgets to increase wages systemwide.
 The anticipated benefit of this is to provide the system with sufficient capacity to staff expanding services.
 Ongoing System capacity building \$2,000,000+ These investments would support the training or agency capacity needed to ensure person-centered care, healing-based practices, wrap-around supports in emergency services, and administrative capacity to leverage additional funding streams, such as Medicaid.
 Depending on the amount of additional funding provided, more resources could be targeted to this area.

-1091 Supplemental Descriptions of Key Actions
+1089 Supplemental Descriptions of Key Actions

-1093 Direct Cash Transfers: The state has been considering cash transfer programs.
-During the 2022 legislative session, the Washington State 1094 Legislature passed Engrossed Substitute Senate Bill (ESSB) 5092, requesting a feasibility study on a universal basic income pilot program.
-This

-1095 study, conducted by the Department of Social and Human Services, found that "as little as \$333 per month can make a difference in the brain

-1096 development of infants, and pilots providing \$1,000 - \$1,500 per month have led to gains in economic stability, health and well-being, and

-1097 planning for the future."
-1098
+1091 Direct Cash Transfers: The state has been considering cash transfer programs.
+During the 2022 legislative session, the Washington State 1092 Legislature passed Engrossed Substitute Senate Bill (ESSB) 5092, requesting a feasibility study on a universal basic income pilot program.
+This 1093 study, conducted by the Department of Social and Human Services, found that "as little as \$333 per month can make a difference in the brain 1094 development of infants, and pilots providing \$1,000 - \$1,500 per month have led to gains in economic stability, health and well-being, and 1095 planning for the future."41